joydeepTheProgrammer/joydeepTheProgrammer/README.md

 - 👋 Hi, I’m Joydeep Majumdar
 - 👀 I’m interested in embedded systems
-- 🌱 I’m currently learning tpics relaated to embedded systems
+- 🌱 I’m currently learning topics relaated to embedded systems
 - 💞️ I’m looking for a onrole or offrole jobs
 - 📫 How to reach me ...mail: joydeep2016@gmail.com